Unraveling the Mechanism of Drug Binding to SARS-CoV-2 RNA Pseudoknot with Thermodynamics-Driven Machine Learning: Conclusions

+We have shown that ligand-induced destabilization is topology-selective.
+The substantial decreases in the fraction of native stem contacts, $Q$, indicate that in the threaded pseudoknot, the strongest distortion occurs in the S2 stem, whereas in the unthreaded pseudoknot, the distortion is concentrated in the S1 and S3 stems.
+Moreover, for the threaded RNA, we observed that ligand-induced RNA distortion proceeds via an allosteric-like mechanism.

+The degree to which each ligand alters the conformational dynamics of the pseudoknot, as illustrated by the FELs, matches the experimental ranking of $-1$ PRF inhibition efficacy reported by Sun et al~\cite{sun2021restriction}.
+In contrast, the neutral and zwitterionic forms of merafloxacin create qualitatively different FELs for the same RNA topology.
+This shows that the protonation state of the ligand should be considered in mechanistic models of RNA--ligand recognition.

 These findings support a topology- and pose-dependent view of ligand recognition by the SARS-CoV-2 pseudoknot and, more broadly, by structured RNA.
-In contrast to proteins, which typically present well-defined binding pockets, the RNA pseudoknot offers shallow, transient interaction sites: ligands initially placed in a docked pose frequently migrated during the simulation, and the same RNA--ligand pair did not always produce the same response across trajectories initiated from different poses.
-The perturbations we observe, therefore, should not be interpreted as a single reproducible bound state, but as a small number of transient binding poses that couple to structurally sensitive regions of the RNA.
+In contrast to proteins, which typically present well-defined binding pockets~\cite{rydzewski2017ligand,bernetti2019kinetics}, the RNA pseudoknot offers shallow, transient interaction sites: ligands placed in a docked pose often migrated during the simulation, and the same RNA--ligand pair did not always produce the same response across trajectories initiated from different poses.
+We do not interpret the perturbations we observe as a reproducible bound state but as transient binding poses that couple to structurally sensitive regions of the RNA.
 We view the simulations presented here as a mechanistic exploration of candidate microscopic states rather than a one-to-one structural assignment of experimentally observed RNA--ligand complexes.

-From a methodological standpoint, our results demonstrate that SM can recover the slow modes governing pseudoknot conformational dynamics.
+From a methodological standpoint, our results demonstrate that SM can recover the slow modes governing the conformational dynamics of structured RNA.
 The resulting FELs provide a quantitative, mechanistic bridge between the chemical structure of the ligand and rare conformational transitions of RNA.
-SM thus complements the growing set of ML methods developed specifically for RNA~\cite{sacco2026machine}.
+SM can thus be used alongside the growing set of ML methods developed for RNA~\cite{sacco2026machine}.